 - Drill down and go up the hierarchy.

-- Filter by source.
+- Filter by name or source.

 Hide and Redisplay Metrics